 Dorothy’s Woods (City-owned Parcel of Washington-McLaughlin Property)

-Summary of Financial Transactions Related to the Property
+Summary of Financial Transactions Related to the Property (beginning in 2015)

 - For levy years 2012-2016, the City received $202,600 for remaining outstanding Washington-McLaughlin property taxes.
 These property taxes are not related to the IRS auction or the City-owned parcel.